 In Europe, dragons have a long and rich history,

 dating back to ancient times.
 In ancient Greece, dragons were dangerous beasts, associated with death and destruction.
 They depicted as large, serpentine creatures. with wings and sharp claws.
 Later they morphed to the now popular view of 4 legged, winged creatures.
-Belief in dragons was bolstered by the discovery of dinosaur fossils, understandably misinterpreted them as the remains of dragons.
+Belief in dragons was bolstered by the discovery of dinosaur fossils, understandably misinterpreted as the remains of dragons.

 Other posts in the Dragons series:

 Here Be Dragons: Chinese, other Asian & Continental dragons

 Buy Dragon prints, mugs, jigsaw puzzles & other products